 - include the legal description of the subject property

-The petition, once completed, should be filed with the Planning and Economic Development Division, Economic and Urban Development Department, Third Floor, Decatur Civic Center.
+The petition, once completed, should be filed with the Planning and Development Division, Community Development Department, Third Floor, Decatur Civic Center.
 The deadline for filing petitions is the first Thursday of each month.

 During the TRC meeting, city departments will notify the petitioner of any potential issues related to the request.
 A follow-up statement of the review items will be sent to the petitioner so that any potential problems may be corrected or revised before the item is presented to the Plan Commission.
 Revisions to the petition and/or plans are due the following Thursday at 5:00 P.M.
 If the revisions are received on time and are complete, the item will be scheduled for the next available Plan Commission agenda.
 Incorrect, late or incomplete submittals may delay the hearing of petitions by the Commission.